PlanterApp/planter_blog/content/posts/native-bees-habitat/index.md

 Most native bees are solitary and produce neither honey nor beeswax.
 As such, they are considerably less aggressive than honey bees, who are actively defending themselves and their hive.

 Some key native bee species across the globe are: mason bees, leafcutter bees, bumblebees, and carpenter bees (but there are over 20,000 total!)

 As native bees evolved with native plants, they are more effective pollinators.
 Mason bees, for example, pollinate 95% of the plants they visit, which is far greater than the average 55% for honeybees.
 A single mason bee can also pollinate as many flowers as 100 honeybees because they carry pollen on their underside as opposed to just their legs.

-I find bees fascinating, if you couldn’t tell already.

 ![Horned Mason Bee on a green leaf](https://4w1qaaek5t.ucarecd.net/2ebab302-b78d-4e28-a6fd-f16adb169701/closeup-female-horned-mason-bee-osmia-cornuta-green-leaf.jpg)